ZupIT/ritchie-docs/content/en/Tutorials/Formulas/How to group formulas.md

 ## What is an aggregation?

-On Ritchie, it is possible to **run formulas inside formulas.** This process is what we call **Formula aggregation.**‌
+On Ritchie, it is possible to **run formulas inside formulas.** This process is called **Formula aggregation.**‌

 This functionality allows you, for example, to make operations in which you need to run consecutive formulas.

-Check out on the following topics how works this aggregation.
+Check out on the following topics to understand how works this aggregation.

 ## How to group?